Biochemistry Major Frequently Asked Questions

 Usually you must repeat the course.
 You may petition the Curriculum Committee for a waiver of that one course.
 If a waiver is granted, the Curriculum Committee usually requires at least one additional elective, sometimes two.

-It is a University requirement that mandates that a student cannot graduate unless he/she demonstrates competence in writing English.
-Many Biochemistry majors satisfy the requirement by submitting their best, graded laboratory report from either BIO 365 or BIO 311.
+This is a University WRTD requirement mandates that a student can write effectively in their discipline.
+Many Biochemistry majors satisfy the requirement by registering for a zero credit BIO 459 (Write effectively in Biology) and submit their best, graded laboratory report from either BIO 365 or BIO 311.
 Students planning to do this should submit their report as soon as possible.
 Do not wait until just before graduation.
 Submit by at least February 1 if you intend to graduate in May; June 1 for August and October 1 for December graduation, the earlier the better.
 If you need help in writing, consult The Writing Center: www.stonybrook.edu/writingcenter or call them at 632-7405.
 They are located in Room L-77, Life Sciences Building Library.
 For more information on the Biochemistry Upper division writing requirement click here.

 How can I find research opportunities in Biochemistry?